beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 ## Project structure

 Now that your app is live on `staging` and running locally, let's take a quick look into how the project itself is structured so you'll know your way around.

-**A quick look at the source tree of a basic Begin app:**
+Here are the key folders in the source tree of your personal website:

 ```bash
 .